Hastings Banda: Dress code and conservatism

 His government supervised the people's lives very closely.
 Early in his rule, Banda instituted a dress code rooted in his socially conservative predilections.
-Women were not allowed to wear see-through clothings, to have visible cleavages, trousers, and were not allowed to wear skirts or dresses that went above the knees.
+Women were not allowed to wear see-through clothing, to have visible cleavages, trousers, and were not allowed to wear skirts or dresses that went above the knees.
 The only exception to this was at vacation resorts and country clubs, where they could not be seen by the general public.
 Banda explained that these restrictions were not designed to oppress women, but instill respect and dignity for them.
 Men's hair had to be no longer than collar length, and foreign visitors at the airport were given mandatory haircuts if necessary.
 Any man who ventured into public with long hair could also be seized by police and subjected to an involuntary haircut.

 Even foreigners coming into Malawi were subject to Banda's dress code.
 In the 1970s, prospective visitors to the country were informed of the following requirement for obtaining visas:

 Female passengers will not be permitted to enter the country if wearing short dresses or trouser-suits, except in transit or at Lake Holiday resorts or National parks.
 Skirts and dresses must cover the knees to conform with Government regulations.
 The entry of 'hippies' and men with long hair and flared trousers is forbidden.